 3. Justice League (2017)

 “Justice League” is surely a step up from DC’s shoulder-shrugs of 2016.
 I mean, how can all these heroes thrown together into a plot not be fantastic?
-As I previously stated, Aquaman contributes a strong presence to the film, but Ezra Miller’s performance as the Flash is equally admirable.
-The actor is most notable for his lead role in “The Perks of Being a Wallflower” and, similar to the bubbly personality of Patrick in the 2012 teenage drama, Miller is able to contribute a humorous undertone to the no-nonsense demeanor of his teammates.
+Aquaman contributes a strong presence to the film, but Ezra Miller’s performance as the Flash is equally admirable.
+The actor is most notable for his lead role in “The Perks of Being a Wallflower” and, similar to the bubbly personality of Patrick in the 2012 teenage drama, Miller is able to contribute a humorous undertone to the no-nonsense demeanor of his comrades.

 The action sequences in the film are larger than life, with bone-cracking combat, earth-shattering explosions and vivid portrayals of super powers.
 The production of “Justice League” is unforgettable and even sizes up the CGI produced by Marvel Studios.